maykinmedia/objects-api/docs/admin/object.rst

 .. image:: _assets/img/object_create_record.png
     :alt: Add an object record

-In the API you always see one record, which contains data of a certain time (by default the latest one).
+In the API you always see one record for a specific object, which contains data of a certain time (by default the latest one).
 However in the admin interface you can see all the records created for the object.

 .. _admin_objects_search: